LiangliangNan/Easy3D/CONTRIBUTING.md

 ## Reporting a documentation bug

-If you found a bug in the documentation (including this file and the ReadMe file of the repository), then it's fine to just link to that web page or mention that source file.
+If you found a bug in the documentation (including this file and the ReadMe file of the repository), it's fine to just link to that web page or mention that source file.
 Then, simply quote the concerned text and point out what is wrong.

-# Contributing to Easy3D development
+# Contributing to Easy3D

 ## Contributing a bug fix

-Bug fixes are highly appreciated.
-It is recommended to create a pull request for a bug fix. __There is no preferred patch size__.
+Bug fixes are highly appreciated. __There is no preferred patch size__.
 A one-character fix is just as welcome as a thousand line one if that is the appropriate size for the fix.

+It is recommended to create a pull request for a bug fix.
 A complete bug fix includes:

 - description of the incorrect behavior;
 - change of the code;